NIRISS SOSS Recommended Strategies

 Adding an optional F277W exposure to your observing program

-As of APT v.
-2020.1.1, users have the option to include an exposure using the F277W filter crossed with the GR700XD grism.
+Users have the option to include an exposure using the F277W filter crossed with the GR700XD grism to help identify any 0th order sources and to potentially improve spectral extraction.
 This exposure would be taken after the standard GR700XD exposure with the CLEAR filter, since covering the exoplanet transit is not required.
-The data from the GR700XD/F277W exposure can be used to isolate the 1st spectral order in the wavelength interval 2.4–2.8 μm, where the 1st and 2nd orders overlap in the standard GR700XD/CLEAR exposure.

-Generally, the GR700XD/F277W exposure will have the same number of groups as the GR700XD/CLEAR exposure, with the number of integrations chosen to achieve the desired signal-to-noise ratio (SNR).
-Note: as of ETC v.
-1.5.1, the ETC does not yet offer the GR700XD/F277W combination.
-The throughput of the F277W filter is about 90% that of the CLEAR filter, so users can estimate the SNR for the GR700XD/F277W exposure by multiplying the SNR of a GR700XD/CLEAR calculation in the ETC by a factor sqrt(0.9) ~ 0.95.
+Generally, the GR700XD/F277W exposure will have the same number of groups as the GR700XD/CLEAR exposure, with the number of integrations chosen to achieve the desired signal-to-noise ratio (SNR) as determined by the Exposure Time Calculator (ETC).

 As a general rule of thumb, it is recommended that the GR700XD/F277W exposure covers a time span that is at least as long as the largest time bin that is planned to be used in binning up the GR700XD/CLEAR exposure, with a recommended minimum of 10 integrations per GR700XD/F277W exposure.
 Furthermore, such a GR700XD/F277W exposure should be obtained for every SOSS observation of a given target, because the spectral trace position can vary between observations due to the imperfect repeatability of the positioning of the grism wheel.